CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 Cyber attackers often steal information through vulnerable switch ports.
 Many companies with VLANs use VLAN 1 instead of choosing a custom VLAN ID because VLAN 1 is the default VLAN ID on most network devices.
 Because this default is very well known, it is the first place attackers look to gain VLAN access.

 By default, the router configuration protects against VLAN hopping attacks, where an attacker can try to fool the target switch into sending traffic from other networks by using generic tags or using dynamic VLAN negotiation protocols.
-If successful, the attacker can gain access to networks that are connected to the switch, but otherwise unavailable to the attacker.
-Cumulus Linux is built to mitigate this threat by ignoring packet requests coupled with generic tags.
+If successful, the attacker can gain access to other networks connected to the switch, but are otherwise unavailable to the attacker.
+Cumulus Linux mitigates this threat by ignoring packet requests coupled with generic tags.

 To protect your ports, ensure that access ports are not assigned to VLAN 1 or any unused VLAN ID.
 The following shows an example of how you configure switch ports 1 to 48 as access ports for VLAN 99: